top of page

 The column still consists of several plates or trays, each with a specific purpose.
 The plates help to separate the alcohol from impurities and unwanted compounds.
 As the vapor rises through the column, it condenses and re-vaporizes multiple times, resulting in a more refined and purified distillate.

-One of the advantages of column still distillation is its ability to produce a high-proof spirit efficiently.
+One of the advantages of this method is its ability to produce a high-proof spirit efficiently.
 The continuous process allows for a higher volume of whiskey to be produced compared to pot still distillation.
 This makes column stills particularly suitable for large-scale commercial whiskey production.

 Single Malt Distillation: